 Fieri got his start as a restaurateur.
-Even back in high school, in Ferndale, California, he was selling pretzels from a cart to raise money to travel to France as a foreign exchange student.
-He came back to the United States and worked at the Red Lion Inn in Eureka, California, then attended the University of Nevada, Las Vegas, where he graduated in 1990 with a degree in hotel management.
+Even back in high school, in Ferndale, California, he was selling pretzels from a cart named Awesome Pretzel to raise money to travel to France as a foreign exchange student.
+He came back to the United States and worked at the Red Lion Inn in Northern California, then attended the University of Nevada, Las Vegas, where he graduated in 1990 with a degree in hotel management.

 After college he began working at Stouffer's, managing a restaurant in Long Beach, California.
 He worked his way up to district manager of Louise's Trattoria, where he managed six of the restaurant's locations.
 In 1996, working with business partner Steve Gruber, he opened Johnny Garlic's in Santa Rosa, California.
 Fieri and Gruber opened four other California locations of Johnny Garlic's in Windsor, Petaluma, Roseville and Dublin.
 They also opened Tex Wasabi's, a mashup of barbecue and sushi.
 In 2016, Fieri sold his shares in the restaurant chain to Gruber.

 In 2006, Fieri won the second season of "The Next Food Network Star."
 The prize was six episodes of Guy's Big Bite.
 The show was a hit and those initial six episodes turned into 13 seasons (the show is still running on the Food Network).
 Since then, Fieri has starred in or hosted "Diners, Drive-ins and Dives," "Ultimate Recipe Showdown," and "Guy Off the Hook."